sneaky-potato/notes/content/os/container.md

 ## Containerization
+> Deep inside user space and linux process management

 But how is Docker is even implemented?
 What means to spawn a container?
-The answer to both these questions is closely related to linux process management and user space.

 ## Go: minimal container
 Create the following program in a new folder